wclr/lp-loader/README.md

 getDict(lang).then(dict => ...)
 ```

-In `webpack.config` you should define loader for this files:
+In `webpack.config` you should define loader for index files:

 ```ts
     {